Molecule-JS/MoleculeJS/README.md

 - MoleculeLitExtended uses the extended rendering functions of `lit-html`.

 ## Installation
-The `@moleculejs/molecule` package can be installes using npm or yarn:
+The `@moleculejs/molecule` package can be installed using npm or yarn:

 ```
 npm install --save @moleculejs/molecule